EngMoheb/Elevvo-Data-Analytics-Internship/Task 1/README.md

 - **Year–Month** — Combines year and month into a single timeline code (`yyyy-mm`) for seamless time series analysis and month-over-month calculations.

-These helper columns are the foundation that makes our analysis robust, repeatable, and scalable for new data or different analysis requirements.
+These helper columns are the foundation that makes our analysis robust, repeatable, and scalable for different analysis requirements.

 ---